rebeccakee/JHU-Data-Science/03_Getting_and_Cleaning_Data/Course_Project/README.md

     is analysis-ready.
 -   `run_analysis.R`, the R script that was used to create the tidy data set.
--   `tidy_data.csv`, which is the tidy dataset produced from the R script.
+-   `tidy_data.txt`, which is the tidy dataset produced from the R script.